oniasfilho/todo-ui/README.md

 ## Features Implemented

 ### Basic Todo Operations
-- Add new todos to the list.
+- Add new todo to the list.
-- Mark todos as complete.
+- Mark todo as complete.
-- Delete todos from the list.
+- Delete todo from the list.

 ### Advanced Filtering
 - Users can filter todos by their status: All, Active, or Complete.